shree-2025/Feedstream/README.md

-# ctronics infotech - ElogBook
+# Feedstream

-This project is a comprehensive **Medical E-log Book** designed for medical colleges and hospitals.
-It provides a data-driven dashboard and administrative panel for managing patients, staff, departments, and medical activities.
+This project is a comprehensive **Feedstream** application.
+It provides a data-driven dashboard and administrative panel for managing content and activities.

 Built with a modern tech stack, this application offers a feature-rich interface to streamline administrative tasks and track activities within a medical institution.